"But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself"

 We provide direct assistance to the asylum seeking community, especially to the most vulnerable groups within this community.
 We support asylum seekers through their daily lives, work to apply their rights and make relevant information accessible to them.
 We run an Advocacy and Support Center and a Youth Club, and assist asylum seekers individually and in groups.
 We work with and for asylum seekers from a place of awareness and respect for their culture and life experience as an integral part of the process.

-Tali Ehrental Executive Director
+Tali Ehrenthal Executive Director

 From the Director